unnerving-sprinkler/DataLoggingStack/README.md

 - Provide a friendly name
 - Paste your Admin token from the .env file
 - Add the route to the influx service: influxdb3-core:8181

+## 5) Log In To Grafana
+Default User/Pass is admin/admin

 ## Resources
 This guide is based on a guide made by [influx community](https://github.com/InfluxCommunity/TIG-Stack-using-InfluxDB-3/tree/main)